aloisdg/Doccou/README.md

 # CountPages
 A simple free and open source app to count document pages from anywhere.
-Drag and drop any number of pdfsm docxs to the app to displat the total amount of page.
+Drag and drop any number of pdfs, docxs to the app to display the total amount of page.

 Support